It’s your #1 enemy if you want your law practice to be easy to manage.

 You know you hate complexity.
 But yet you let it overtake you.

-The author Tren Griffin once observed that “too many people take a situation and create complexity where none is needed.”
+Author Tren Griffin once observed: “too many people take a situation and create complexity where none is needed.”

-Meanwhile, the Russians settled on simpler, less expensive solution…
+Meanwhile, the Russians settled on a simpler, less expensive solution…

 Their astronauts used pencils.